5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 ---

-## Issue: uploading the data

-**The problem**

-A large CSV file (DOHMH New York City Restaurant Inspection Results) was imported into MySQL Workbench using the Table Data Import Wizard.
-The CSV contained 288,888 rows of data.
-After running the import, only 31 rows were successfully imported.

-**First diagnosis and attempted fix**

-Looking at the import error logs, the errors pointed to incorrect data types being auto-assigned by the wizard during the import configuration step.
-Specifically:

-- `PHONE` was set to `int` but phone numbers exceed MySQL's INT maximum value of 2,147,483,647
-- `BUILDING` was set to `int` but contained blank and non-numeric values
-- `ZIPCODE` was set to `int` but contained blank values
-- `BBL` was set to `int` but values exceeded INT range
-- `Longitude` was set to `json` instead of `double`

-These data types were corrected in the import wizard and the import attempted again.
-This improved the result slightly but still only returned 203 rows — far short of the expected 288,888.

-**Root cause**

-The MySQL Workbench Table Data Import Wizard has a known limitation with large files.
-It is not designed to reliably handle CSVs with hundreds of thousands of rows and was silently failing after a small number of records regardless of the data type corrections.

-**The fix that worked**

-`LOAD DATA INFILE` was used instead, which is MySQL's native bulk import command and is built specifically for handling large files efficiently.
-The steps were:

-1. Ran `SHOW VARIABLES LIKE 'secure_file_priv'` to identify the directory MySQL is permitted to read files from (`C:\ProgramData\MySQL\MySQL Server 8.0\Uploads\`)
-2. Moved the CSV file into that directory
-3. Truncated the partially imported table to clear the 203 incomplete rows
-4. Ran the `LOAD DATA INFILE` command pointing to the new file location

-Result: all 288,888 rows imported with 0 skipped and 0 warnings.

-**Key takeaway**

-For any CSV file with more than a few thousand rows, `LOAD DATA INFILE` is the correct and reliable method.
-The Table Data Import Wizard is only suitable for small datasets.

----

 ## Step 1: Finding and deleting duplicate values

 **Layer 1:** This goes through every single row in the table and assigns a number to it.
 Using a photocopier analogy: